playwbj/NativeAppAbility/README.md

 			}
 );

-## 3. start up a native app with uri or with uri, userid and sign
+## 3. start up a native app with uri or with uri, userid and sign,
+## <span style="color:red">Notes: if the length of the whole parameters are not 3 or 5, nothing will be done</span>
-### 3.1 usage example:
+### 3.1 usage example, to start up app with no parameters

 nativeAppAbility.startupNativeApp(
 			uri,//e.g. com.tencent.qqlive